 What is the COI Committee and what is their purview?

-Members of the committee are selected to be representative of the disciplines, but also knowledgeable of the topic at hand (including the COI regulations of not only the UNC system and UNCG, but also multiple federal agencies).
-Staff in the Office of General Counsel, Office of Sponsored Programs, the Office of Research Integrity, the Office of Innovation Commercialization, and other offices provide additional expertise and consultation.
+Members of the committee are selected to be representative of the disciplines, but also knowledgeable of the topic at hand (including the COI regulations of not only the UNC System and UNCG, but also multiple federal agencies).
+Staff in the Office of General Counsel, Office of Sponsored Programs, the Office of Research Integrity, the Innovation Partnership Services Office, and other offices provide additional expertise and consultation.

 Need more information on Conflict of Interest?